 The Key is the Word: The Word Is Not Always the Same Message

-The Cultural Studies slithered from the underbelly of Brussels, formed by Oskar Pompa and Eric, a.k.a the Stereo Vampire, both immigrants.
-Oskar grew up under a Communist regime.
-Eric, on the other hand was raised in the land that is, in its very essence, the poster child of Capitalism.
-Eric comes from down a sort of middle of nowhere’s road, between New Orleans and Chicago, with Memphis on this blues and jazz highway, up the anus of the Mississippi.
+The Cultural Studies slithered from the underbelly of Brussels, formed by Oskar Pompa and the Stereo Vampire, both immigrants.
+Oskar grew up under a Communist regime. the Vampire, on the other hand was raised in the land that is, in its very essence, the poster child of Capitalism.
+The Vampire comes from down a sort of middle of nowhere’s road, between New Orleans and Chicago, with Memphis on this blues and jazz highway, up the anus of the Mississippi.
 It saw the likes of Mark Twain, Chuck Berry and hosted the Dred Scott trial, an abomination, which denied humanity to millions.
 Oskar came from a Slovakian city built around a mysterious castle.
 He grew up with Communism running through his veins.
 His father was a lawyer, and had the same living quarters and salary as their, neighbour, Johnny the Bricklayer.

 Brussels is where these two divergent paths, between East and West began to converge on a freaky and twisted pathway.
 Bruxelles la Belle, a bewildering place, built with an infusion of concrete, metal, and brick, Art Nouveau, Art Deco, an architectural wonder on one side, and a deranged mental patient, straight out of the Loony Bin, on the other.
 Artificially lit tunnels, surrounding the city where traffic comes to a stand still.
 Possessing a lawless southern European feel, yet geographically set in the often-mundane ambiance of northern Europe.
 In sum, an artistically inspirational joint… It is the dissemination point of EU policy, which is, contradictorily, rarely implemented within this half-gentrified urban landscape.
 Even walking down the street can be a hazardous compound of dog excrement, shattered car windows, and broken pavements with treacherous cobblestones creeping up around every bend.
 Yet a wonderland, and despite its chaos, it is where the duo, would proudly call home.
 Ethnically and culturally diverse communities, a mecca for people who are fed up with life in their own politically oppressed countries, or those putrid places overrun by national pride or a repressive and militant police force.
 Oh, oh, oh, no, no, no, dear audience, in Brussels freedom and pandemonium reigns.